 Teaching/research assistants (TAs/RAs) work closely with students in labs, thereby putting them in an important position.
 The TAs/RAs serve as an additional resource for students and are often the first person a student goes to with questions.
 As such, TAs/RAs must be trained by their Department in appropriate safety practices.
 TAs/RAs should receive site-specific training from the faculty and/or more senior TAs/RAs, and may also receive supplemental training in-person and/or online through the Safety team.

 Faculty members must be well-versed in all applicable safety procedures, best practices, emergency procedures, and waste management associated with their laboratories.
 Depending on the information, training may be in-person, or online through the Office of Research.

 Personal Protective Equipment (PPE)

 Requirements are in place for proper attire and personal protective equipment (PPE) for labs working with chemical, biological, physical, or radiological hazards.
 These items are extremely important for protecting individuals working with hazardous substances, and should be worn properly.
-The minimum requirements for laboratory attire and PPE are outlined in the UTD Policy for Personal Protective Equipment and Laboratory Attire for Laboratories and Technical Spaces.
-Additional PPE or exceptions to the minimum requirements should be determined by the instructor and may change from one experiment to the next.
-Instructors may contact ORIO Research and Academic Safety for guidance.
+Each Department is responsible to conduct a PPE Assessment relative to each activity or experiment in the teaching lab, and to identify appropriate PPE for the activities.
+The Department Head must ensure that faculty and TAs/RAs enforce the use of required PPE at all times in the teaching labs.
+Department Heads or Instructors may contact the Safety team, 972-883-7200, for guidance.